New Schools have Arrived…

 Two schools are planned by Interstar Education, as exclusively revealed by SchoolsCompared.com.
 One is an Indian curriculum school, and one a premium British all-girls’ boarding school, both with an opening date of 2026 or earlier, subject to approvals.
 Read more about these here.

-There have been murmurings about two more premium and historic British private school brands opening outposts in the UAE, although we are unable to name these as yet.
+There are murmurings about one more premium and ultra famous and historic British private school brand opening outposts in the UAE, although we are unable to name this as yet.

 Finally, according to WhichSchoolAdvisor.com, reporting on data from Edstatica.com, two of Dubai’s most respected Not For Profits also plan new schools – one certain, one less so.